fbpx

 GAMESCHOOLING

-I love board games and I love playing games with my children!
-Games are a wonderful way to incorporate learning activities into your days.
-Some of our favourite games include: Ticket to Ride, Seven Wonders, Cytosis, and Wildcraft: A Herbal Adventure Game.
+I love board games and playing games with my children!
+Games are a fantastic way to incorporate learning activities into your day.
+Our favourite games include Ticket to Ride, Seven Wonders, Cytosis, and Wildcraft: A Herbal Adventure Game.

-As you can see, homeschooling multiple ages / grades doesn’t have to be overwhelming!
-There are plenty of opportunities to enjoy teaching multiple children at the same time.
+As you can see, homeschooling multiple ages/grades doesn’t have to be overwhelming!
+There are plenty of opportunities to enjoy teaching numerous children at the same time.

 Do you homeschool multiple grades?
 Do you have any suggestions that weren’t included in this article?
 If so, we invite you to share your tips in the comment section below.